theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-06_instructions.md

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.

-## Exercise 1: Explain data streams and event processing (You can skip Exercise 1)
+## Exercise 1: Explain data streams and event processing (You can skip Exercise 1... its only theory)

 Estimated Time: 15 minutes